hellorahat/UNavMaze/README.md

 Tool that takes a maze as a CSV file and outputs a path as a CSV file.

-W - Symbol for wall (can not create path through walls).
-S - Symbol for start point.
+W - Symbol for wall (can not create path through walls).\n S - Symbol for start point.\n
-E - Symbol for end point.
+E - Symbol for end point.\n
 P - Symbol for path.
-If a path needs to be created through a weighted cell, it will be concatenated at the end of the cell; for example, a path through a cell with weight of "3" would appear "3P" instead of "P".
+If a path needs to be created through a weighted cell, it will be concatenated at the end of the cell; for example, a path through a cell with weight of "3" would appear "3P" instead of "P".\n

 --